 When you add it all up, these cuddly and cute little creatures end up being a serious investment—and right now we’re only talking about time.
 So let’s do a quick overview of the dollar-and-cents amounts associated with your new BFF.

-Regardless of whether you end up going to the local human society or getting your new pup from someone else, there are a ton of initial costs associated with purchasing, brining home and setting up your dog.
+Regardless of whether you end up going to the local human society or getting your new pup from someone else, there are a ton of initial costs associated with pet ownership.

 Those costs include: